-As reflected in the accompanying consolidated financial statements, the Company had a net loss of \$1,241,718 for the year ended December 31, 2023.
-During the same period, cash used in operating activities was \$8,746,564.
-The working capital surplus and accumulated deficit as of December 31, 2023, were \$3,009,842 and \$63,603,552, respectively.
+As reflected in the accompanying consolidated financial statements, the Company had a net loss of \$10,764,457 for the year ended December 31, 2024.
+During the same period, cash used in operating activities was \$3,488,687.
+The working capital deficit and accumulated deficit as of December 31, 2024, were \$0,002,361 and \$74,368,009, respectively.
 In previous financial reports, the Company had raised substantial doubt about continuing as a going concern.
-This was principally due to a lack of working capital prior to an underwritten offerings and a private placement which were completed during the first, third and fourth quarters of 2022, the first, third and fourth quarters of 2023, as well as the first quarter of 2024.
+This was principally due to a lack of working capital prior to securities underwritten offerings and private placements which were completed during 2022, 2023, 2024 and 2025 as well.

-As previously noted, the Company was successful during 2023 in raising gross proceeds of over \$11,500,000 from the sale of Series E and F Preferred Stock.
-Additionally, late in the first quarter of 2024, the Company raised gross proceeds of \$2,745,000 from the issuance of a combination of Series D and E Preferred Stock (See Note 17).
-As part of its strategy, the Company will endeavor to utilize the Preferred Series E and the remainder of the Series D as additional funding mechanisms.
-Additionally, during the second quarter of 2024, the Company will again have access to its S-3 "shelf registration" statement allowing the Company to sell additional common shares.
-At the time of this document, the Company estimates that it has available capacity on its shelf registration which it can utilize to bolster working capital and growth of the business in the event it did not have an uptake in the preferred classes of shares previously noted.
+As previously noted, the Company was successful during 2023 in raising gross proceeds of over \$1,500,000 from the sale of Series E and F Preferred Stock.
+Additionally, in the first and second quarters of 2024, the Company raised gross proceeds of \$2,995,002 from the issuance of a combination of Series D and E Preferred Stock (See Note 14).
+The Company successfully raised approximately \$3,544,689 in gross proceeds through its At-The-Market (ATM) offering program in 2024 and secured an additional \$3,954,940 in gross proceeds during the first two months of 2025.
+Additionally, during the second quarter of 2025, the Company will again have access to its S-3 "shelf registration" statement allowing the Company to sell additional securities.
+At the time of this document, the Company estimates that it will have available capacity on its shelf registration which it can utilize to bolster working capital and growth of the business in the event that revenues from its recently executed AMA with New APR do not provide sufficient cash flow to support operations.
 Although additional investment is not assured, the Company is comfortable that it would be able to raise sufficient capital to support expanded operations based on an anticipated increase in business activity.
-In the long run, the continuation of the Company as a going concern its business plan, generate enough revenue, and attain consistently profitable operations.
-Although the lingering effects of the global pandemic related to the coronavirus (Covid-19) previously effected our operations, particularly in our supply chain, we now believe that the supply chain lags have largely been abated.
+In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing its business plan, generate enough revenue, and attain consistently profitable operations.
 We have analyzed our cash flow under "stress test" conditions and have determined that we have sufficient liquid assets on hand or available via the capital markets to maintain operations for at least twelve months from the issuance date of this report.

 In addition, management has taken and continues to take actions including, but not limited to, elimination of certain costs that do not contribute to short term revenue, and realigning both management and staffing with a focus on improving certain skill sets necessary to build growth and profitability and focusing product strategy on opportunities that are likely to bear results in the relatively short term.
-The Company believes that, with the combination of commercial sales success, Series E Preferred Stock offering coupled with an S-3 shelf registration availability starting in the second quarter of 2024, it will have sufficient working capital to meet its obligations over the following twelve months.
+The Company believes that, with the combination of commercial sales success, coupled with an S-3 shelf registration availability starting in the second quarter of 2025, it will have sufficient working capital to meet its obligations over the following twelve months.
 In the last twelve months the Company has seen growth in its contracted backlog as well as significant, positive signs from new commercial projects that indicate improvements in future revenues.